apache/cordova-plugman/README.md

 The reverse-domain style unique identifier for the package - corresponding to the `CFBundleIdentifier` on iOS or the `package` attribute of the top-level `manifest` element in an `AndroidManifest.xml` file.

-## Project Directory Structure

-TODO: show how the foo plugin example from above will have its files placed in a cordova project after running plugman

 ## Contributors